joyrexus/regula/README.md

 By maintaining evaluation state and supporting incremental updates, Regula provides a flexible and reliable framework for compliance monitoring, decision automation, and policy enforcement when dealing with long-running business processes operating in event-driven environments.

-## Example Usage

-See [`./examples/index.ts`](https://github.com/joyrexus/regula/blob/main/examples/index.ts), which can be run with `npm start` for a quick demonstration.

 ## Key Features

 - **JSON-Based Rulesets** – Define rules in a structured JSON format, allowing for clear and flexible rule definitions.